TexasInstruments/edgeai-tidl-tools/dockers/ubuntu_18.04/README.md

 ## Introduction

-   - This folder have instructions on how to build and deploy docker images on Target(Tested on J7ES)
+   - This folder have instructions on how to build and deploy Ubuntu 18.04 docker images on Target(Tested on J7ES)

 ## Setup